iThink32/DynamicHeightFlowLayout/README.md

         return self.arrDataSource[indexPath.item].cellHeight
     }
 ```
+### Note :
+This repo also contains the drag-drop feature for UICollectionView , have a look at the implementation if needed.

 Have a look at the sample gif to get an idea of what you can achieve with this repo